klesteb/XAS-Csharp/Core/README.md

 \var\spool\alerts |  | Outbound alerts
 \var\spool\logs |  | Outbound JSON formatted log entries

-The root directory can reside on any available disk device.
+The root directory can reside on any available disk device, it defualts to C:\xas.
+The whole XAS operations environment resides within this directory structure.
+This works well, as most of the supporting libraries are not self signed (including Microsofts Entity Framework) and don't reside in the GAC.
+Except log4net.
+This needs to be in the GAC and luckily it is signed.